awalford16/mkdocs-site/docs/openstack/openstack_overview.md

 | Cinder  | Block storage service responsible for integrating with block storage devices to provision volumes and mount volumes to hosts. |
 | Swift   | Object storage for storing VM images and data.                                                                                |
 | Manila  | Provides file shares to virtual machines                                                                                      |

+### Glance

+Manages images in Openstack which are used for VM provisioning.

+### Octavia

+Manages Loadbalancer resources.